juanparati/podium/README.md

 $item->decodeValue();
 ```

-Both values will transverse all the entire tree of values, however you can reference to an specific value.
+Both values will transverse all the values tree, however you can reference to an specific value.

 ```php
 // Accessing to the fields